SZOBogu/WargamingAssistant/README.md

   - DiceRollSimulator - simulates dice rolls according to data submitted in form.
 Dice rolls are organized in streams.
 Can generate random results or calculate most probable outcome.
   - RosterBuilder - allows to create rosters for wargames.
   - ScoringCalculator - calculates exact score of the game according to sum of points and their type.
-  - TournamentHandler - lets you to create and sign up to events, supports automatic pairing of players.
+  - tournamentHandler - lets you to create and sign up to events, supports automatic pairing of players.
 As of February 2022 in development and still in shambles.

  Known issues:
   ScenarioGenerator: